 What NYC steakhouse review site would be complete without the obligatory Peter Luger entry?
 Luger is synonymous with steak in NYC.
 Within a minute of discussing steak in NYC, someone party to the conversation is guaranteed to bring the place up.
 If I am around, you will also get a story about Bill Murray (see the bar section below).

-I’ve gone to Luger’s twice for steak, and I have to buck the trend here and say that I wasn’t super impressed with the flavor.
+I’ve gone to Luger’s three times for steak, and I have to buck the trend here and say that I wasn’t super impressed with the flavor.
 It was yummy, don’t get me wrong, but I’ve had better.

-Choice of Cuts & Quality Available: 7
+Choice of Cuts & Quality Available: 6

 Portion Size & Plating: 8

 I score top points for the Peter Luger bar because, well, my friends and I met the one and only Bill Murray there one evening, hung out with him, and had drinks with him.
 We were on our way to an obscure party in Williamsburg when we decided to pop in Luger’s for a drink or two beforehand.
 The bar here is great – a long stretch of ancient but nice wood, stocked with great booze.

 Specials and Other Meats: 6

 Luger’s is pretty basic.
 There’s not much by way of specials, so pick something and stick with it.
-As I said earlier, they do offer a lamb chop, but don’t go looking for anything else.
+As I said earlier, they do offer a decent lamb chop, but don’t go looking for anything else.

-Apps, Sides & Desserts: 7
+Apps, Sides & Desserts: 9

-Seafood Selection: 4
+Seafood Selection: 6

 Basically, Peter Luger offers a salmon entree and a fresh fish item which depends on the season.
 This is not the kind of place to order food items other than red meat.
 Stick with what’s good and quit being a pussy.

-They employ an all-male wait staff, dressed usually in formal back and white with bowties, often older gentlemen who have been working there for many years.
+They employ an all-male wait staff, dressed usually in formal back and white with bow ties, often older gentlemen who have been working there for many years.
 They are very attentive, they know their product inside and out, and they are all about the customer.